Brian-Lin-2/frontend-mentor-url-shortener/README.md

 ### Continued development

 I want to work more with APIs and get more practice using React.
 Right now everything is basically decorative, but in the future I would like to add other pages and create a working sign up and login interface.

+Update: I have created a working sign up and login interface, but I would still like to have more practice with APIs and backend.

 ### Useful resources